Te Ira Kāwai - The Auckland Regional Biobank

 Who We Are and What We Do

-In 2010, Haematologist Dr Samar Issa established a tissue bank at Middlemore Hospital with support from the Freemasons Foundation and Leukaemia and Blood Cancer NZ.
+In 2010, Haematologist Dr. Samar Issa established a Biobank at Middlemore Hospital with support from the Freemasons Foundation and Leukaemia and Blood Cancer NZ.

 Where is the Auckland Regional Biobank?